bids-standard/pybids/bids/layout/README.md

 ## Quickstart

-Suppose we have a BIDS project directory that looks like this (partial listing):
+Suppose we have a BIDS project directory that looks like this (partial listing of `./bids/tests/data/7t_trt` shipped within pybids):

 ```
 ├── dataset_description.json